 Guacamole and I have come a long way together.
 It's one of the earliest foods I remember eating.
 My mother would make a batch heavy with tomato and onion every time we had a potluck event at my school.
 I'd hit it first knowing that it'd soon be too brown for me to eat without grossing myself (or friends) out.

-In the summer I remember eating guacamole on the back porch of a Cape Cod vacation home.
+I remember eating guacamole on the back porch of a Cape Cod vacation home.
 We were each quietly browning in our own ways—me from the afternoon rays of New England sunshine filtering through the scrub oaks, the avocado-dip through the effects of the oxygen rich breeze gently rolling in off the Cape Cod surf.

 Guacamole was the very first dish I learned how to make—unless you count heating up a frozen chicken pot pie or pouring hot water into a Cup of Noodles—and as a consequence, was ground zero for my kitchen experimentations.
 It stuck with me through my awkward formative years in the kitchen, a gentle, creamy backdrop for my foibles and the follies I foisted upon it, the silent recipient of the short end of countless kitchen adventures gone wrong.